 - School and students

 Harpur College offers students access to state-of-the-art science and computer laboratories, language technology classrooms, broad-spectrum humanities, multicultural studies, cutting-edge theater arts, nationally recognized voice and instrument instruction, distance learning and more.
-Harpur also serves as a bridge to multidisciplinary courses in the College of Community and Public Affairs, the Decker School of Nursing, the Graduate School of Education, the School of Management and the Thomas J. Watson School of Engineering and Applied Science and the School of Pharmacy and Pharmaceutical Sciences.
+Harpur also serves as a bridge to multidisciplinary courses in the College of Community and Public Affairs, Decker College of Nursing and Health Sciences, the School of Management and the Thomas J. Watson School of Engineering and Applied Science and the School of Pharmacy and Pharmaceutical Sciences.